kelvinst/genesis_rails/README.md

 ## TODO

-- [ ] Make that generator become a rake task
-- [ ] Create a template.rb file to use with `rails new -m template.rb`
-- [ ] Make an install generator to install everything that's needed
+- [ ] Make the install generator to configure the project with the above recommended configuration